MosesSupposes/Purescript-By-Example/text/chapter5.md

 This example demonstrates the use of a type parameter `a`.
 Reading the pipe character as the word "or", its definition almost reads like English: "a value of type `Maybe a` is either `Nothing`, or `Just` a value of type `a`".

+Note that we don't use the syntax `forall a.` anywhere in our data definition. `forall` syntax is necessary for functions, but is not used when defining ADTs with `data` or type aliases with `type`.

 Data constructors can also be used to define recursive data structures.
 Here is one more example, defining a data type of singly-linked lists of elements of type `a`:

 ```haskell